 Trademark.
 The Trademark Law, adopted in 1982 and revised in 1993, 2001 and 2013, protects registered trademarks.
 The Trademark Law has adopted a "first-to-file" principle with respect to trademark registration.
 Where a trademark for which a registration has been made is identical or similar to another trademark that has already been registered or been subject to a preliminary examination and approval for use on the same kind of or similar commodities or services, the application for registration of such trademark may be rejected.
 Any person applying for the registration of a trademark must not prejudice the existing right of others obtained by priority, nor may any person register in advance a trademark that has already been used by another person and has already gained a "sufficient degree of reputation" through that person's use.
 After receiving an application, the Trademark Office, which is under the State Administration for Industry and Commerce and handles trademark registration affairs in China, will make a public announcement if the relevant trademark passes the preliminary examination.
 Within three months after such public announcement, any person may file an objection against a trademark that has passed a preliminary examination.
 The PRC Trademark Office's decisions on rejection, objection or cancellation of an application may be appealed to the PRC Trademark Review and Adjudication Board, whose decision may be further appealed through judicial proceedings.
-If no objection is filed within three months after the public announcement period or if the objection has been overruled, the PRC Trademark Office will approve the registration and issue a registration certificate, at which point the trademark licensing with the Trademark Office for record.
-The licensing of a trademark that has not been filed for record may not be used against a bona fide third party. "新设施" and " are registered trademarks of SINA's subsidiaries in China and are exclusively licensed to us for use.
+If no objection is filed within three months after the public announcement period or if the objection has been overruled, the PRC Trademark Office will approve the registration and issue a registration certificate, at which point the trademark is deemed to be registered and will be effective for a renewable ten-year period, unless otherwise declared invalid or revoked.
+The licensor shall file the trademark licensing with the Trademark Office for record.
+The licensing of a trademark that has not been filed for record may not be used against a bona

 Domain Names.
 In 2002, the CNNIC issued the Implementing Rules for Domain Name Registration setting forth detailed rules for registration of domain names, as amended in 2009 and 2012.
-According to these rules, any natural person or organization that can bear independently its own civil responsibilities has the right to apply for the domain registration under the top level domain names, such as "cn" and ". 中国".
-On August 24, 2017, the MIIT promulgated the Measures for Administration of Domain Names for the Chinese Internet.
-These measures regulate the registration of domain names, such as the first tier domain name "cn".
+According to these rules, any natural person or organization that can bear independently its own civil responsibilities has the right to apply for the domain registration under the top level domain names, such as ".cn" and ". []]".
+On August 24, 2017, the MIIT promulgated the Measures for Administration of Domain Names to replace the Measures for Administration of Domain Names for the Chinese Internet.
+These measures regulate the registration of domain names, such as the first tier domain name ".cn".
 On September 1, 2014, the CNNIC issued the Measures on Domain Name Dispute Resolution to replace the CNNIC Measures on Domain Names Dispute Resolution pursuant to which the CNNIC can authorize a domain name dispute resolution institution to decide disputes.
 We have registered domain names including weibo.com, weibo.cn, and weibo.com.cn.